numq/usecase/README.md

 `Unit` as `Input` or `Output` without polluting the implementation with boilerplate, using a `sealed interface` hierarchy.

+### CQRS at the Function Level

+While traditional CQRS separates reads and writes at the service or database level, this pattern applies the same principle at the UseCase level:

+- **Action** — fire and forget (no input, no output)
+- **Query** — read operation (no input, returns result)
+- **Command** — write operation (takes input, returns nothing)
+- **Exchange** — combined read-write (takes input, returns result)

+This gives you the benefits of CQRS (clarity, separation of concerns) without the infrastructure complexity.

 ## Implementations

 ### **[Arrow (Typed Errors)](./src/main/kotlin/io/github/numq/usecase/arrow/UseCase.kt)** - recommended